auctus-team/pycapacity/README.md

 This package also provides a module `pycapacity.algorithms` with a set of polytope evaluation algorithms for standard polytope formulations, that can be used as a standalone library.

+Additionally, `pycapacity.visual` module provides a set of visualisaiton tools using the `matplotlib` for visualising 2d and 3d polytopes.

 ## Robotic manipulator capacity metrics
 <img src='https://gitlab.inria.fr/auctus-team/people/antunskuric/pycapacity/-/raw/master/images/robot.png' height='300px'>